Disney Hollywood Studios Changes to Attractions

 The Controversial Sorcerer Mickey Hat

-If you have not visited in awhile, you may be surprised at the popularity of pin trading.
-In addition to the Sorcerer Mickey hat station, pin spots are offered all over all four of the theme parks as well as at the hotels and several Downtown Disney locations.
+Beginning your park tour on Hollywood Boulevard, which leads from the park gates to the Chinese Theater, you will see the most obvious change to the park.
+A giant Sorcerer Mickey hat (from Fantasia) housed a pin trading station immediately in front of the Chinese Theater.
+The hat was added as part of the Millennium Celebration (the same celebration that brought the controversial wand to the top of Spaceship Earth over in Epcot).
+The Sorcerer Mickey hat station debuted in September 2001 and closed in January 2015.
+Pin trading spots are offered all over all four of the theme parks as well as at the Orlando hotels and several Disney Springs locations.
 Cast Members also wear lanyards covered in pins, and you are free to trade with them as well.
-An elaborate protocol covers pin trading, particularly with Cast Members, but do not become intimidated.
+An elaborate protocol covers pin trading, particularly with Cast Members, but don’t be intimidated.
 Any Cast Member or guest who participates will be happy to teach you the protocols.

 The Magic of Disney Animation has changed with the times.
 Gone is the old Finding Neverland film with Robin Williams.
 Gone as well are the animators who could be seen working on exciting new projects behind glass walls.
 Eisner closed the Orlando home of Feature Animation several years ago, as a prelude to his controversial decision to shutter Feature Animation altogether.
 However, Bob Iger re-acquired Pixar (a feature animation company that was founded by former Disney animators and is best known for such blockbusters as Finding Nemo and Cars).
-Iger has pledged a return to Feature Animation, commissioning several new test projects.
-Should the popularity of animated film continue as expected, it is quite possible that a group of animators will again find their home at Disney-Hollywood Studios, allowing once again for a proper Animation tour to take place in the park.
+Iger pledged a return to Feature Animation, commissioning several new test projects.
+Currently, the animation studios are currently being used as backstage offices with the artwork still on display.